-For many family caregivers, getting your senior to the doctor’s office is a nightmare.
 Whether they’re frail, can’t walk on their own, or have Alzheimer’s or dementia, getting out of the house is hard on both of you.
-Going to a doctor’s office can also expose seniors to harsh weather and germs.
+Going to a doctor’s office can also expose seniors to germs or harsh weather.

-Today, doctors are bringing back the old practice of visiting patients in their homes.
+Today, many doctors are bringing back the old practice of visiting patients in their homes.
 With house calls, older adults don’t have to go through the stress and difficulty of getting to the doctor’s office.
-And neither do you!
+And neither do you.

 Another bonus is that these doctors usually spend more time with patients.
-You won’t have to fit all your questions into a 5 minute visit!
+You won’t have to fit all your questions into a 15 minute visit.

-Just remember that house calls aren’t for emergency situations (call 911 instead), but they can replace regular office visits.
+Just remember that house calls aren’t for emergency situations (call 911 instead).
+They’re basically like a regular office visit.

 Do they accept Medicare?